dc-Ragnarok/Fenrir/readme.md

 You can look for `@todo` to find something that requires attention.
 Please make sure to write tests where possible & make sure your code matches the phpcs configuration.
 90% code coverage is required.

+## Notice

+The current underlying HTTP component is subject to change in the future.
+While the accesible API for it will remain similar, you should try to refrain from using it manually in your application.